Why use CBD oil?

 In fact, some pet owners purposely give their pets high doses of CBD to help with insomnia or more serious problems with physically or behaviorally.
 Common side effects such as nausea or diarrhea may occur, but they are fairly rare, mild and easily treatable.

 Is hemp legal?

 Yes!
-In the U.S.A. the Farm Bill ensures that any cannabinoid—a set of chemical compounds found in the cannabis plant—that is derived from hemp will be legal.
-In Canada, the cultivation of industrial hemp has been permitted in Canada since 1998 and is currently regulated by Health Canada under the Cannabis Act.
-Health Canada licenses the cultivation of hemp under the Industrial Hemp Regulations.
+In the U.S.A. the Farm Bill ensures that any cannabinoid—a set of chemical compounds found in the cannabis plant—that is derived from hemp will be legal in all 50 states.
+Especially our tinctures as they are only contain CBD and no other cannabinoids such as THC.

 Does your CBD contain hemp seed oil?